(Effective Fall 2012)

 Special Equipment Needs

-Students in this major are expected to purchase a dual head stethoscope; a custom nursing kit (must be purchased at the College Bookstore); uniform, white lab coat, white shoes, student nurse patch; and various smaller items.
+Students in this major are expected to purchase a dual head stethoscope; a custom nursing kit (must be purchased at the College Bookstore); nursing uniform and various smaller items.
 Refer to equipment and estimated cost list.

 PLATO is a web-based system that is fully certified to work with Windows and MAC Operating Systems.